Quinnipiac University School of Law

 Student Activities: Journals, Competition Teams, Community

-More than 30 student organizations give Quinnipiac Law students the chance to follow their interests alongside equally passionate fellow students – and step up to leadership.
+More than 30 student organizations give Quinnipiac Law students the chance to follow their interests alongside equally passionate fellow students and step up to leadership.
 The organizations represent the full spectrum of professional and networking interests, with new student-led initiatives added every year.
 Among the opportunities are a dynamic Student Bar Association (SBA) and groups focusing on public service, organizations that hone in on a particular areas of the law, affinity groups, and groups focused on advocacy, professional networking, and recreation.
-The law school’s stellar competition teams—Moot Court Society, Mock Trial team, and Society for Dispute Resolution—provide participants the chance to practice skills and develop expertise through participation in regional and national competitions.
-Likewise, the Quinnipiac Law journals—Quinnipiac Law Review, Health Law Journal, and Probate Law Journal—offer the opportunity to delve into legal scholarship.
+The law school’s stellar competition teams (Moot Court Society, Mock Trial Society, and Society for Dispute Resolution) provide participants the chance to practice skills and develop expertise through participation in regional and national competitions.
+Likewise, the Quinnipiac Law journals, Quinnipiac Law Review, Health Law Journal, and Probate Law Journal, offer the opportunity to delve into legal scholarship.
+Our student organizations include:

 • American Constitution Society